Headquarters organises a programme of events throughout the year. Find out more about these events below.

 If you’re commonly left wondering what bird species has just flown overhead (and would like to find out), or you just want to brush up on your ID skills, then our Bird ID Guided Walks course could be for you!

-Courses take the form of a series of guided walks, led by our friendly, expert trainer, Scott Paterson to various sites and habitats in the Lothians.
+Courses take the form of a series of guided walks, led by SOC Local Bird Recorder (Perth & Kinross) and expert bird ID skills trainer, Scott Paterson, to various sites in and around the Lothians and Central belt.

 Art exhibitions in the Donald Watson Art Gallery

 The Gallery at Waterston House shows a year-round programme of exhibitions from some of the UK’s top wildlife artists.

 A new exhibition runs every two months, showing contemporary landscapes, wildlife art and illustrations, in a variety of media from painting and drawing, to prints, craft techniques and photography.
 Every exhibition opens with a preview evening, where commonly visitors have the chance to meet the artist in a relaxed setting.
 Refreshments are served and entry is free.
 To join our mailing lists to receive details of art exhibitions and related talks and workshops, click here.

 The gallery is open 7 days a week from 10am-4pm.
 Entry is free and open to all.

 Every autumn, up to 30,000 Pink-footed geese descend on Aberlady Bay Local Nature Reserve as part of their annual winter migration.
 It’s one of Scotland’s most spectacular wildlife events and Waterston House, SOC Headquarters, offers a front row view of the spectacle.